-Energy recovery from waste reported in the commercial heating has been updated from 2014; in particular activity data have been updated for 2015 for urban waste and from 2014 for industrial waste.
+Energy recovery from waste reported in the commercial heating has been updated from 2015; in particular activity data have been updated for 2016 for urban waste and from 2015 for industrial waste.
 Further details are reported in the waste chapter.
 Recalculations affected mainly heavy metals, HCB and PCB.
+In particular for HCB the update of the amount of sludge incinerated in 2016 in one plant resulted in a decrease of total national emissions for that year equal to 48%.